How to Recover Data from Unmounted Hard Drive on Mac/Windows

 Part 5.
 Frequently Asked Questions for Hard Disk Mount

-4. This is typically not the case unless your drive requires a format.
-Formatting drives wipe all data on them, and you will either need to copy the data somewhere or use the best free hard disk recovery software like iBeesoft data recovery to download it to your computer.
+This is typically not the case unless your drive requires a format.
+Formatting drives wipe all data on them, and you will either need to copy the data somewhere or use the best free hard drive recovery software like iBeesoft data recovery to download it to your computer.